World-of-Workflows/WorkflowsUniversity/README.md

 # Workflows University

-> HubOne Workflows Version 1.1.0.
-Released 23 December 2022
+> HubOne Workflows Version 1.3.0.
+Released 4 February 2023

 Welcome to Workflows University.
 This collection of processes and documentation will help you get used to working with World of Workflows.